github/codeql/docs/codeql/codeql-overview/codeql-changelog/codeql-cli-2.16.3.rst

 """"

 *   The sanitizer for the path injection queries has been improved to handle more cases where :code:`equals` is used to check an exact path match.
 *   The query :code:`java/unvalidated-url-redirection` now sanitizes results following the same logic as the query :code:`java/ssrf`.
-URLs the destination of which cannot be externally controlled will not be reported anymore.
+URLs where the destination cannot be controlled externally are no longer reported.

 New Queries
 ~~~~~~~~~~~